yourpropertyexpert/DroneForPHP/README.md

 To add a new page to a website based on the "everything else"
 - copy the template.html
+- once you're happy with it, add the appropriate lines to /scripts/nav/header.js

 ## The app